TMarkA/Time-Series-Analysis-and-Price-Prediction-of-Ethereum/README.md

 # Time-Series-Analysis and Price Prediction
 My Seminar Project "Time-Series Analysis and Price Prediction of Ethereum using SARIMA and Monte-Carlo Simulation" that I did in 2023 in Otto von GUericke University Magdeburg
+It is provided in decomposed parts of Python code as well as in a single Jupyter Notebook file.

 This project provides tools for any financial asset analysis, including time-series analysis, seasonal decomposition, statistical tests, forecasting with SARIMA model and Monte Carlo simulation.
 (Note: different types of assets might require extra steps in data processing stage as crypto is traded 24/7)